Liquidity Events

 Pre-Liquidity Event

-As a necessary disclaimer, remember that “likely to list” or “rumored to list” does not imply a guaranteed liquidity event.
-The downside to leveraging pre-liquidity planning is that there is a non-zero chance there is no liquidity event.
-Remember this as you explore strategies.
+As an important disclaimer, remember that being “likely to list” or “rumored to list” does not guarantee a liquidity event.
+The risk of pre-liquidity planning is that there’s a possibility the liquidity event may never happen.
+Keep this in mind as you evaluate your strategies.

 Managing your equity

-During the pre-liquidity period, you may consider exercising as many options as you can (so long as you are optimistic in the eventual liquidity event).
-Exercising your options into shares before the IPO can help you save on taxes, but you can also incur a very large out of pocket tax bill if things go wrong.
-Benefits from exercising include starting the clock on your holding period, allowing you to realize long term capital gains tax rates on a sale of your shares sooner.
+During the pre-liquidity period, you may consider exercising as many options as possible, provided you're optimistic about the eventual liquidity event.
+Exercising your options into shares before the IPO can help you save on taxes, but it also comes with the risk of incurring a large out-of-pocket tax bill.
+Benefits from exercising early include starting the clock on your holding period, which could qualify the appreciation for long term capital gains tax treatment.
+While this approach can reduce your tax burden, it carries higher risk, as there is no guarantee that your company will have a liquidity event.

-You may also explore external financing.
-There are various financing offerings that will lend you the money up front to finance an exercise and taxes in the expectation that they will get paid back once the company successfully goes public and you can sell your shares.
-Some will be what is known as “recourse,” where if the company does not successfully IPO, you still owe the lender the money plus interest.
-Others are “non-recourse” where if the company fails, you don’t owe anything, and the lender takes the loss.
-Understandably, the non-recourse offerings are generally more expensive and take a larger share of your proceeds after the public market sales.
+You may also explore external financing options.
+These offerings provide upfront funds to finance an exercise and cover taxes, with the expectation that they will be repaid once the company successfully goes public and you can sell your shares.
+Some of these loans are “recourse,” meaning that if the company does not successfully IPO, you are still obligated to repay the lender the money plus interest.
+Others are “non-recourse,” where if the company fails, you owe nothing, and the lender absorbs the loss.
+Understandably, non-recourse loans are generally more expensive and take a larger share of your proceeds after the public market sale.

 Estate planning